Hammad1007/Python-Codes/README.md

-# :snake: Python Projects
+# :snake: Python Codes

-This repository is all about projects in python language.
-The projects can have a varying level of difficulty.
+This repository is all about codes and programs in python language.
+The programs have a varying level of difficulty.

 **Contributors**